CartoDB/cartodb/docs/import-api/support/01-import-errors.md

     </tr>
     <tr>
       <td>1002</td>
-      <td>Unsupported file type - Check our list of supported files.
-See if you can convert your file to one of these file types.</td>
+      <td>Unsupported file type - Check our <a href="/docs/carto-engine/import-api/importing-geospatial-data/#supported-geospatial-data-formats">list of supported files</a>.
+See if you can convert your file to one of these file types.
+If importing from a URL, make sure the remote server is returning the appropriate HTTP Content Type headers for the file type.</td>
     </tr>
     <tr>
       <td>1003</td>